 - Unique patented technology.
 We are focused on developing innovative technology for securing real-time communications over the Internet, and establishing the exclusive secure domain name registry in the United States and other key markets around the world.
 Our unique solutions combine industry standard encryption methods and communication protocols with our patented techniques for automated DNS lookup mechanisms.
 Our technology and patented approach enables users to create a secure communication link by generating secure domain names.
-We have a strong portfolio comprised of 12 patents in the United States and other key markets that support our secure domain name registry service for the Internet. - Scalable licensing business model.
+We have a strong portfolio comprised of 12 patents in the United States and eight international patents, as well as several pending U.S. and foreign patent applications.
+Our portfolio includes patents and pending patent applications in the United States and other key markets that support our secure domain name registry service for the Internet. - Scalable licensing business model.
 Our intellectual property portfolio is the foundation of our business model.
 We are actively engaged in commercializing our intellectual property portfolio by pursuing licensing agreements with OEMs, service providers and system integrators within the IP-telephony, mobility, fixed-mobile convergence and unified communications end-markets.
 We have engaged ipCapital Group to accelerate our patent and technology licensing program with customers and to expand the depth of our intellectual property portfolio, and we are actively pursuing our first licensing agreements.
-We believe that our licensing business model is highly scalable and has the potential to generate strong margins once we achieve significant revenue growth. - Highly experienced research and development team.
+We believe that our licensing business model is highly scalable and has the potential to generate strong margins on ce we achieve significant revenue growth. - Highly experienced research and development team.
 Our research and development team is comprised of nationally recognized network security and encryption technology scientists and experts that have worked together as a team for over ten years and, collectively, have over 120 years of experience in the field.
 During their careers, this team has developed several cutting-edge technologies for U.S. national defense, intelligence and civilian agencies, many of which remain critical to our national security today.
 Prior to joining VirnetX, our team worked for SAIC during which time they invented the technology that is the foundation of our patent portfolio, technology, and software.
 Based on the collective knowledge and experience of our development team, we believe that we have one of the most experienced and sophisticated groups of security experts researching vulnerability and threats to real-time communication over the Internet and developing solutions to mitigate these problems.